 The risk of a heroin overdose also increases when treatment ends abruptly.
 By adhering to treatment programs, one’s tolerance can reduce, thus increasing the risk of overdose in the case of relapse.

 Using another drug while also using heroin has been repeatedly linked to overdose mortality.
 This applies to sedatives or stimulant drugs (like opiates or cocaine) and alcohol.

 Alcohol is a depressant.
 By pairing it with another depressant in the form of heroin, there is an even greater chance of a fatal overdose as it can exacerbate the depressant effects of heroin.

 Systemic Diseases Or Infections

 - Respiratory Infection.
-Regular heroin users are often malnourished and tend to exhibit poor hygiene.
+Heroin users are often malnourished and tend to exhibit poor hygiene.
 These factors can often lead to respiratory infections, thus making users more susceptible to an overdose.

 - Hepatic Disease.
 Heroin users have an increased risk of developing liver disease.
-Those who develop it due to chronic heroin use can also develop a reduced opiate metabolism in their liver.
+Those who develop it due to chronic heroin use can also experience a decrease in opiate metabolism in their liver.
 This can then increase the overall period of heavy intoxication and thus increase the chances of an overdose.

 - Pulmonary Disease.
-Heroin users with reduced pulmonary function (having to do with the lungs) are much more susceptible to fatal respiratory depression, thus also having an increased risk of a heroin overdose.
+Heroin users with reduced pulmonary function (having to do with the lungs) are much more susceptible to fatal respiratory depression, thus also have an increased risk of a heroin overdose.